 The Campbell Chamber Community Foundation is pleased to announce the formation of its Scholarship Fund to support graduating Seniors from the Campbell Union High School District.

-The first scholarships, to be offered in 2020, will be presented in the names of two outstanding women who were both icons in the Campbell community – Betty Deal and Sally Howe – as well as a past three-time Mayor of Campbell, Mike Kotowski.
+The first scholarships, offered in 2022, were presented in the names of two outstanding women who were both icons in the Campbell community – Betty Deal and Sally Howe – as well as a past three-time Mayor of Campbell, Mike Kotowski.

 Anyone wishing to contribute to the Scholarship Fund can make a donation by clicking on this link: Click Here to Make a Donation to the Scholarship Fund.
 Checks, made payable to the Campbell Chamber Community Foundation, can also be mailed to 267 E. Campbell Ave., Suite C, Campbell, CA 95008.
 For more information, please call 408.378.6252.